BabarB/Final-project/README.md

 On the landing page, visitors will find information about meditation's ability to tackle shopping addiction.

-The first heading raises interest,followed by more question headings - teasers, if you like - and uses a personal, question format to identify if the site is relevant for the visitor.
+The first heading raises interest, followed by more question headings - teasers, if you like, and uses a personal, question format to identify if the site is relevant for the visitor.
 If the questions resonate with them, they can click the call to action button straight away to land on the "Meditate" page.
 Indecisive visitors can read a text with further information, after which the same call to action button repeats for their convenience (i.e. to avoid having to scroll up again).
 This is another example of redundancy facilitating user experience: the UX strategic pane impacting on the structural pane.

 2. Meditate.html